Chastonay-GP/2020-raspberry-pi-water-level/README.md

 GENERAL USAGE NOTES
 -------------------------------------------------------------------------------------------------------------------------------------

-- The first script enables the usage of two distance senors with a Raspberry Pi 4.
+- The first script (*sensor_measurment.py*) enables the usage of two distance senors with a Raspberry Pi 4 and saves data in .csv-files.

-- The second script visualises the measured values of both sensors per distance for comparison.
+- The second script (*data_visualisation.py*) visualises the measured values of both sensors per distance for all .csv-files.

 - The script was developed as a "Geodata analysis and modelling" seminar work - University of Bern.